Gut Health

 You’ve Got a "Second Brain" and You Need to Pay Attention to It about ComfortPro

-Yet cutting edge science is confirming that the health of your brain is dictated not only by what’s going on inside your head, but also by what’s happening inside your gut.
+It seems odd at first glance.
+Yet cutting-edge science is confirming that the health of your brain is dictated not only by what’s going on inside your head but also by what’s happening inside your gut.

 Surprising as it may seem, the health of your intestines could very well determine your risk for a great many neurological and other conditions, which is why keeping the gut in good shape has become a key aspect of a healthy lifestyle.